OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-15.md

 ## Mark 15:30

-save Yourself by coming down from the cross!”
+save Yourself, come down from the cross!”

 ## Mark 15:31